runpod/docs/docs/serverless/endpoints/send-requests.md

 1. Include an `input` object that contains the parameters for your worker's [handler function](/serverless/handler/).
 2. Be formatted as valid JSON.
-3. Include your API key for authentication.
+3. Include your API key for authentication (unless sent from the RunPod console).

 ### Basic request structure